The Lucy Gura Archive

 Browsing our Collections Online

-Please click here to browse the Society's holdings.
-You will be able to search by archaeological site, dig director, date, record type, and more.
-Please use this document when submitting your Archive Material Request form.
+Please click here to browse the Society's holdings on our library and archive catalogue.
+You will be able to filter results based on sites and sub-archives.
+Please use the catalogue and archival reference codes when when submitting your Archive Material Request form.

 What is in the Egypt Exploration Society Archive?